-Leading Iranian human rights advocate freed from prison amid fear of contracting covid-19 behind bars
+Leading Iranian human rights advocate freed from prison amid fear of contracting coronavirus behind bars

 Keeping this group locked up, U.N.
 High Commissioner for Human Rights Michelle Bachelet argued Tuesday, puts the health of political prisoners at even greater risk.

-“I am disturbed to see how measures designed to mitigate the spread of covid-19 have been used in a discriminatory way against this specific group of prisoners,” he said in a statement.
+“I am disturbed to see how measures designed to mitigate the spread of covid-19 have been used in a discriminatory way against this specific group of prisoners,” she said in a statement.

 Bachelet cited the case of Nasrin Sotoudeh, a prominent lawyer and defender of women’s rights, in jail on a combined 30-year prison sentence.
 She has a heart condition, and her health has further weakened after a prolonged hunger strike against her conditions.